gotomgo/go-promises/README.md

   // NewPromise returns Controller, which is a superset of Promise p := promises.NewPromise()

   // perform work here.
-Synchronously or Asynchronously
+Synchronously or Asynchronously.
+  // don't forget to deliver the Promise !!

   return p
 }